Norfolk Honey - Honey Bees for sale

 Nucs are generally transported in a nuc box (or traveling box) that will

-take five or six standard brood frames.
-When you get your nuc box back
+take four, five, or six standard brood frames.
+Then when you get back

 to your apiary